Staff & Board

 Andrew Weibrecht

 Andrew raced on the FIS World Cup from 2007-2018, was on four World Championship Teams, and raced in three Olympic games (Vancouver 2010, Sochi 2014, Pyeongchang 2018), winning medals in 2010 and 2014 (Super G Bronze and Silver respectively).
 Post ski racing, he completed studies in hydrology at Dartmouth.
 He’s looking forward to focusing some of his volunteer time on the protection of Adirondack waters.
 Andrew currently serves as the operations manager at his family’s hotel, the Mirror Lake Inn.
-Andrew is still an avid backcountry skier, fisherman, hunter, mountain biker and family man to his wife and three kids.
+He is an avid backcountry skier, fisherman, hunter, mountain biker and devotes his time to his wife and three kids.